flakeos/themes/README.md

 # FlakeOS Theme

-FlakeOS as default use the Orchis icon Theme
+FlakeOS as default use the Orchis Theme and Kora icon Theme